 Using Erva’s Birdbath Dish Inserts

-I’ve actually used Erva’s birdbath inserts before in a deck mounted birdbath that hangs off my front porch railing.
-The inserts are lightweight, making them very easy to lift out when you need to dump the water.
+I have used Erva’s birdbath inserts before in a deck mounted birdbath that hangs off my front porch railing.
+The inserts are lightweight, making them very easy to lift out when you need to dump the water, yet they stay in place.
 They clean up easily with a quick scrub using a birdbath brush.
 In late fall when temperatures drop, you can swap out the simple dish with a plug-in heated dish insert (sold separately), making it a very versatile, yet inexpensive birdbath option.
 (Note: You could also use these on the ground like I was doing with plastic saucers or they sell short metal supports for using as a ground birdbath or feeder.)

 Setting up Erva’s Wire Frame Birdbath is Simple

 When I got this birdbath home, it took me about thirty seconds to set it up.
 You just stick the spike at the bottom in the ground, put the plastic dish on top and you are done.
-It is lightweight and with just one pole holding it, I suspect it may sway a bit when a larger bird lands on it where a heavy concrete or granite birdbath would not.
-But I watched a Blue Jay land boldly on it and drink from it.
+It is lightweight and with just one pole holding it, it may sway a bit when a larger bird lands on it where a heavy concrete or granite birdbath would not.
+But I’ve watched bigger birds like Blue Jays land boldly on it and drink from it.
 No worries.

-I do sometimes get other critters drinking out of the various birdbaths and they have at times knocked a birdbath over or knocked the dish askew.
-I’ll keep an eye on this new birdbath and will update this post as time goes on if there are any issues.
+I do sometimes get other critters drinking out of various birdbaths and they have at times knocked a birdbath over or knocked the dish askew.
+But after seven months using this birdbath, this has only happened once.